Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Padres

 - Gurriel hit .291 with 32 doubles, a triple, five home runs and 32 walks.

-- Gurriel drove in a run in 33 games last year out of 121 (27.3%), including multiple RBIs in 8.3% of those games (10 times) and three or more RBIs on four occasions..
+- Gurriel picked up an RBI in 33 games last year out of 121 (27.3%), including multiple RBIs in 8.3% of those games (10 times) and three or more RBIs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.